Bigg Boss 12: Rumour Has It! Kapil Sharma Approached For The Show!

 Now it is being said that the actor has been approached for the controversial reality show, Bigg Boss 12.
 It has to be recalled that the makers are trying to rope in controversial contestants and Kapil Sharma is apt for the show!

+Well, let us tell you that many celebrities agree to come on the show to clarify the controversies surrounding them.
+It is also big platform for commoners as well as (less-known) celebrities as they might bag big projects.

+The commoners, who participated on the show, Nitibha Kaul, Manu Punjabi, Manveer Gujjar, Sapna Choudhary, Arshi Khan are busy these days (after their Bigg Boss stint).

-Many celebrities accept to come on the show to clarify the controversies surrounding them.
-Shilpa SHinde is perfect example for the same.
-The actress, who was surrounded with a lot of controversies regarding her show, Bhabhi Ji Ghar Par Hai, was roped in for the show.
-She also succeeded in winning hearts.
-She also bagged the Bigg Boss 11 trophy.
+Also, Shilpa Shinde, who was surrounded with a lot of controversies regarding her show, Bhabhi Ji Ghar Par Hai, succeeded in winning hearts.
+Hina Khan, who was already popular, is going places now!

-Although there is no confirmation from the actor comedian, it is a good chance and the show is a big platform for clarify the controversies surrounding him.
+We must say that Bigg Boss is one of the platform for the celebrities to come out clean.
+Although there is no confirmation from the actor comedian, it is a good chance for Kapil Sharma.
+But, since the actor is suffering from depression, we are not sure that the actor-comedian might participate on the show!

+Meanwhile, the auditions of the Bigg Boss 12 have already started.
+This time, commoners are invited and the twist is the makers are looking for jodis.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.